Anti-Bengali sentiment: Perpetrators

+Post 1971

+By the 1990s continuous migration of Bangladeshis, mostly illegal, crossed the 1,500,000 mark.
+During the administration of Prime Minister Benazir Bhutto, members of the political party became concerned with the large Bangladeshi migrant population, afraid they could become the second largest group in Karachi after the Muhajir people and disturb sensitive demographics.
+Crime was also becoming a rising concern.
+Accordingly, Bhutto ordered a crackdown and deportation of Bangladeshi immigrants.
+Benazir Bhutto's action strained and created tensions in Bangladesh–Pakistan relations, with Khaleda Zia, who was in power in Dhaka during the time, refusing to accept the deportees and reportedly sending two planeloads back towards Pakistan and Muslim political parties in Pakistan criticising Bhutto and dubbing the crackdown as anti-Islamic.
+She was ultimately forced to abandon the order.

 Myanmar

 Bengali Hindu villages in a cluster known as Kha Maung Seik in the northern Maungdaw District of Rakhine State in Myanmar were attacked on 25 August 2017, and 99 Bengali Hindu villagers were massacred by Rohingya insurgents from the Arakan Rohingya Salvation Army (ARSA).
 A month later, the Myanmar Army discovered mass graves containing the corpses of 45 Hindus, most of whom were women and children.

-East Pakistan

-Muslims of West Pakistan held political power over and looked down on Bengali Muslims, denigrated for darker skin compared to light skinned Punjabi-Pathans.